-Jay Kitterman, consultant, Culinary Institute, was interviewed by the State Journal-Register regarding the sale of Charlie Parker’s Diner.
+Jay Kitterman, consultant, Culinary Institute, was quoted in the July 9 edition of the State Journal-Register in an article regarding the closure of Driftwood restaurant in downtown Springfield.